Parimatch1/SV-Guides-Revamped/Rank Advancement Criteria.md

 Reason: Activity Recognized
 Factors of Determination: Explain Reason For Promotion
 * The factors of determination must include the following elements:
-  * Dept Status/Depts/Dept Rank [or Rank Group, Ex: Management]: A user's departments and, optionally, their rank or rank group in each department.
+  * Department Status/Departments/Department Rank(s) [or Rank Group, Ex: Management]: A user's departments and, optionally, their rank or rank group in each department.
   * Infraction History/Infraction Status: A brief history of the user's infractions.
 This does not need to be overly detailed and can be listed under the users stats.
   * Reformation Status: How the user has improved since any negative history.
 It also highlights their potential for future growth and improvement.
 --------------